 Photo: Jason Dixson

-James Kwak is a writer, scholar, and musician.
-He is currently working at the Office of Federal Student Aid in the U.S. Department of Education on the launch of the 2025-2026 Free Application for Federal Student Aid.
+James Kwak is a writer, scholar, businessperson, and musician.
+Most recently, he was one of the “external experts” brought into the Office of Federal Student Aid in the U.S. Department of Education to work on the 2025-2026 Free Application for Federal Student Aid.
 Until 2022, he was the Jesse Root Professor of Law at the University of Connecticut School of Law.
-He has been a member of the board of directors of the Southern Center of Human Rights since 2013 and was the chairperson of the board from 2019 to 2022.
+He has been a member of the board of directors of the Southern Center of Human Rights since 2013, was the chairperson of the board from 2019 to 2022, and is currently the treasurer.

 James has published academic papers in a wide range of fields including retirement savings, social insurance, regulatory capture, corporate law, and the taxation of capital income.
 He was a co-author of The Baseline Scenario, for several years a leading blog covering economics and public policy.
 His articles have appeared in many publications, including Democracy, The American Prospect, Washington Monthly, Finance and Development, The New York Times, The Washington Post, and The Los Angeles Times, and on the websites of The Wall Street Journal, The Atlantic, The Huffington Post, NPR, Foreign Policy, and The Financial Times.